» Application Period: January 15, 2016 – March 1, 2016

 Carol Hurney, James Madison University, Harrisonburg, VA

-The Assessment Residency is a yearlong commitment comprised of several key training components including several online pre-assignments, a three-day face-to-face meeting, specialized peer mentoring, and post-institute follow-up.
+The Assessment Course is comprised of key training components including several online pre-assignments, a three-day face-to-face meeting, specialized peer mentoring, and post-institute follow-up.

-The goals of the Assessment Residency are to:
+The overall goals of the Assessment Course are to:

 • Develop measurable learning outcomes for courses or course modules grounded in research on teaching and learning